Seb-sti1/mastersthesis/notes/slides/traversability/slides.md

 - 2055 aerial images, 2082 ground images (and BEV projection)
 - IMU, Power, GNSS+RTK Odom, Wheel Odom
-- Will be on the Chap's NAS (WD My Cloud EX2 Ultra)
+- Will be on the Alexandre's NAS (WD My Cloud EX2 Ultra)
     - Login information on the U2IS wiki (/tech/matos/nas)

 <!--